rkuma183/wilsonmar.github.io/_posts/2016-03-16-ai-ecosystem.md

 create a linear regression model that predicts the price of an automobile based on different variables such as make and technical specifications.
 Then iterate on a simple predictive analytics experiment after

-Regression works on numbers.<br />
-Classification works on strings.

 0. Enter Microsoft's Learning Studio: